Privacy Policy

 - Process payments and maintain billing records

-- Provide customer support and respond to inquiries
+- Provide Member support and respond to inquiries

 - Send service-related communications (system updates, security alerts)